-Services that are provided by a professional outside of his or her professional or business activities are not covered (e.g. activities relating to the professional's private life or services rendered pro bono5).
+Services that are provided by a professional outside of his or her professional or business activities are not covered.
+These are for instance activities relating to the professional's private life or services rendered $pro\ bono^7$ .

 What is meant by "to third parties"?